sprunk-engine/sprunk-home/README.md

-# Sprunk Hero - A sprunk engine example
+# Sprunk Empty Project - With Quick Start Setup

 ## Description
 This is an empty [sprunk](https://sprunk-engine.com) project that use [Vite](https://vitejs.dev/).